 Step 2: Stand with proper posture

 Stand with your feet shoulder-width apart, and keep your back straight and chest up.
-Another important part of the kettlebell side lunge is to engage your core muscles and keep your shoulders relaxed.
+Another important part of the side lunge is to engage your core muscles and keep your shoulders relaxed while holding the kettlebell.
 Take a deep breath in, and brace your core muscles.

 Step 3: Lunge to one side